datacarpentry/image-processing/_episodes/02-image-basics.md

 amounts of each primary color that can be added to produce another color.
 The number of discrete amounts of each color, 256, corresponds to the number of bits used to hold the color channel value, which is eight (2<sup>8</sup>=256).
-Since we have three channels, this is called 24-bit color depth.
+Since we have three channels with 8 bits for each (8+8+8=24), this is called 24-bit color depth.

 Any particular color in the RGB model can be expressed by a triplet of integers in [0, 255], representing the red, green, and blue channels,